Azure/caf-terraform-landingzones/documentation/code_architecture/how_to_code_a_landingzone.md

 1. The deployment is working as expected.
 2. The life cycle is correct: I must be able to PLAN -> APPLY -> DESTROY.
 If any of those steps work, your code is not good enough and you must refactor.

-At the end of this stage, I should have most of my components as a flat file on my environment, allowing me to check the components are deploying corretly, as expected, I can now work on my first refactoring.
+At the end of this stage, I should have most of my components as a flat file on my environment, allowing me to check the components are deploying correctly, as expected, I can now work on my first refactoring.

 ### Standardizing with the lower levels